YaraBik/KTP/readme.txt

 wxpython

 RUN USING:
-python3 main.py (or click the green triangle in PyCharm)
+python3 main.py or python main.py (or click the green triangle in PyCharm)